freeCodeCamp/freeCodeCamp/docs/how-to-help-with-video-challenges.md

 ## Open a pull request

 After creating one or more questions, you can commit the changes to a new branch and open a pull request.
-Make sure that you target the branch 'next-python-projects' and NOT 'master.
+Make sure that you target the branch 'next-python-projects' and NOT 'master'.